 At STYLED BY JADE & Co, we strive to teach our clients about how to purchase mindfully on pieces that will last and see the season out and the new season in.
 We are about creating a great foundation, going back to basics and injecting those ‘fashion’ pieces wisely.

 So many of our clients are asking to be guided more and more down the path of buying ethically, when they book in for a Personal Shopping day.
-And we totally respect our clients who are not driven by the product that they purchase, but we are finding more and more that our clients are wanting quality over quantity and are mindful of how their fashion pieces are made and at what cost.
+And we totally respect our clients who are not driven by the product that they purchase.
+We are finding more and more that our clients are wanting quality over quantity.
+We are also mindful of how their fashion pieces are made and at what cost.